gaiyadev/weather-app/README.md

 # Weather app
 This application is built using ReactJs and the Open Weather map API, the app help to give weather condition of cities in the world.
 The result are (Temperature both  minimum and maximum temperature, Pressure and Humidity)
-## Available Scripts

 ### `Usage`
 To get started  with this project just follow the following steps